laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/vllm-deployment-tutorial.md

 Connect your GitHub or GitLab account with Gimlet.
 Upon successful connection, your repositories should be listed.
 If you can't find the vLLM repo, you can use the search bar to find it.

+Click the Import button next to the repository of vLLM, and then click the I am done importing button to save the added repositories.

 ## Step 2: Deployment Settings for vLLM

+Navigate to deployment settings by clicking the card of the repository.

 There are multiple ways to deploy with Gimlet.
 For vLLM deployments select the Web Application template, then choose Static image tag for container image.